 For now, Ward is just relieved that she has been vindicated and that her war against this Airbnb hacker is finally over.

-How can you protect yourself against hackers?
+Here’s how you can protect yourself against hackers

 Unfortunately, we’ve recently been seeing a surge of requests for help from consumers who’ve been hit by hackers.
 These hackers aren’t limited to one company or even one industry.
 So it is critical that internet visitors maintain vigilance over their online accounts.